MattMcManis/Glow/README.md

 ## Guide

 1. Start with Default or choose a Preset, Ultra, High, Medium, Low.
-2. Selecting option as default will exclude from config, falling back to mpv default.
+2. Setting an option as `default` will exclude it from the config file, falling back to mpv's default.
 3. Generate a configuration and press Save.
 4. Glow will automatically find or create the correct config directory.
 5. Save your custom user profiles to ini files.